hypernumbers/hypernumbers-manual/contents/indepth/permissions.rst

 When the new user follows the link, in the invitation email, they’ll arrive at the page you’ve invited them to.

-The user can use the hypernumbers tab at the top right of the browser window create a password.
-Simply hover over the hypernumbers tab and click the ``Change Password`` link to create a password.
+The user can use the vixo tab at the top right of the browser window create a password.
+Simply hover over the vixo tab and click the ``Change Password`` link to create a password.
 The users email and newly reset password will be their log on credentials to access the application.

 **Special usergroups - user and guest**